Gingerbread Cookie Dough Peanut Butter

 - The peanuts will go through stages of: crushed, crushed into a fine powder, a paste, a thicker paste, a big “dough ball”, and then the ball will break down into runnier peanut butter.
 At the point the peanut butter is runny, continue processing for about 1 to 2 more minutes, making sure the peanut butter is as smooth as desired.

-- Through the feed tube with the processor running, add the molasses, vanilla, cinnamon, nutmeg, cloves, and optional salt.
+- Through the feed tube with the processor running, add the molasses, vanilla, cinnamon, nutmeg, cloves, ginger, and optional salt.

 - Slowly add the white chocolate chips about 1/2 cup at a time, allowing time for chocolate to become integrated and broken down after each addition.
 If your food processor is weaker or older, melting the chocolate first is highly recommended so mixture doesn't turn gloppy and seize up.